 What is Single Touch Payroll?

-STP is designed to make payroll reporting easier for employers.
+Single Touch Payroll (STP) makes payroll reporting far easier for employers.
 Instead of juggling a raft of paperwork, your boss reports payroll details including super payments, to the Australian Tax Office (ATO) on or before each pay day.
-That’s done using payroll software that sends your pay details (and superannuation details) directly to the ATO.
+New payroll software now looks after that.
+Each time your pay is processed, the software sends your pay and superannuation contributions directly to the ATO.

 Income Statements Replace Your PAYG

-A big change of STP is that your employer won’t have to provide a PAYG or summary at the end of the year.
-The PAYG is now the “Income Statement” but it is not a document they will necessarily give to you.
+The biggest change that you’ll notice with STP is that your employer doesn’t have to provide you with a PAYG summary or Group Certificate at the end of the year.
+What was a PAYG is now an “Income Statement” but it is not a document they will necessarily give to you.

-That doesn’t matter too much.
+The good news is, it doesn’t matter in terms of your tax return.
 You don’t need a summary to do your taxes.
-Etax (and any tax agent) will find the summary automatically, plus other info that’ll save you time and taxes.
+Etax (and any tax agent) will find the summary on your ATO file and add it to your return automatically.

 With STP, some employers might also stop giving you regular pay slips.
 Instead, STP lets you access details of your pay and tax paid at any time via the myGov portal.